Northampton Saints: Stadium MK

+The club played a 2011 Heineken Cup quarter final match against Ulster at Stadium MK in Milton Keynes, because Franklin's Gardens was too small to meet the minimum 15,000 seats demanded by the European Rugby Cup organisers.
+Saints won the match, beating Ulster 23–13, witnessed by a crowd of over 21,000.

+Saints also played their semi-final there the same year, beating Perpignan 23–7.
+Saints then hosted one Premiership match a season at the stadium between 2014–15 and 2016–17.
+After this, it was deemed not commercially viable for the club to continue playing at the Stadium MK and no further games have since taken place here.

+Mill Lane

+The club's first home was on Mill Lane, to the south of Franklin's Gardens.
+Saints played games on this pitch from 1880 until their permanent move to Franklin's Gardens in 1894.

+County Ground

+Northampton Saints played a number of games at the County Ground in the early 1900s, as well as using the venue to host important games such as the East Midlands vs All Blacks game in 1924.

 Club partnerships

 Bedford Blues

 Saints announced that for the 2020–2021 Championship and Premiership season, several players would be made available for the Bedford Blues as part of a wider strategic partnership.
 Both clubs already had a close relationship due to proximity, shared history, frequent friendly games being played and similar business models.

 The agreement cemented the playing of an annual pre-season match between the two clubs, as well as the exchange of coaching staff.

 Loughborough Lightning

 In 2021, Saints announced a partnership with the Loughborough University Women's Rugby Team who play in Premiership Women's Rugby, the top women's rugby competition in England.
 The agreement included several Lightning games being played in Northampton, as well as the Northampton Saints' badge appearing on their shirt.
 Furthermore, the team is provided with a special kit in Saints colours for the games played in Northampton.